apache/incubator-devlake/src/plugins/README.md

 #### Reasons to Enrich

 Once you are able to store the raw data from your queries, you will want to enrich that data to:

-a) Add fields you don't currently have
+- Add fields you don't currently have
-b) Compute fields you might want for metrics
+- Compute fields you might want for metrics
-c) Eliminate fields you don't need
+- Eliminate fields you don't need

 #### Adding to the DB